 Fortunately, Betterment suggests goals that seem reasonable (in terms of age, years until retirement, and annual income).
 For example, Betterment offered the following goals along with suggested dollar amounts to me: safety net; retirement funds (held in both retirement and regular accounts); and general investing.
 These goals are aligned with my way of thinking: I definitely want to have money saved for emergency purposes, retirement, and anything else that I happen to need or want along the way.

-Over time, Betterment reports whether I am on track or off track to reach my goals.
-When I view my account and individual goals, I'll see estimates of my account balances in years to come.
+Betterment reports whether I am on track or off track to reach my goals.
+When I view my account and individual goals, I’ll see estimates of my account balances in years to come.
 These growth projections are based on expected (not guaranteed) returns given both average and poor market performance, and are based largely on historical performance.

 Stock ETFs and Bond ETFs

 My money is invested in a diversified global portfolio of ETFs.
-Assets are allocated among stock and bond ETFs with the intention of achieving highest expected returns at chosen risk levels (considering potential downsides along with volatility) based on the time horizon of each goal.
+Assets are allocated among stock and bond ETFs with the intention of achieving the highest expected returns at chosen risk levels (considering potential downsides along with volatility) based on the time horizon of each goal.